coder7475/my-blogs/git/Move_branch.md

 Moving a branch from one repository to another can be a common task when reorganizing projects or migrating code.
 In this guide, we will walk you through the steps to clone a specific branch and create a new repository from it.

-For more detailed information, you can refer to this [FreeCodeCamp article](https://www.freecodecamp.org/news/git-clone-branch-how-to-clone-a-specific-branch/).

 ## Steps to Clone a Specific Branch and Create a New Repository

 ### Step 1: Clone a Specific Branch